scrawlon/scrawlon.github.io/_drafts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

 We're going to use the [Font Awesome icon font][4] to get all of the current social media logos.
 The easiest way to add this to WordPress is the [Better Font Awesome plugin][5].
 Install that before continuing.

-Create a new folder called includes and create a files called social_icons.php.
+The last thing we need to do is override the Divi social icons template file.
+Create a new folder called includes and create the file called 'social_icons.php.
 Paste in the following code:

     <ul class="et-social-icons">